Articles

 Why do we need to compare these two lines of income replacement insurance?

-As part of the strategy to protect the first line of wealth accumulation and lifestyle preservation, income-earners have available income replacement insurance products that will replace a substantial portion of their income in the event of their being unable to continue to undertake productive work because of certain incapacities or disabilities.
+Income replacement insurance is a strategy to protect the first line of wealth accumulation and preserve lifestyle.
+Income-earners have these products available that will substantially replace their income in qualifying circumstances.
+Specifically, these include being unable to continue to undertake productive work because of certain incapacities or disabilities.

 What are the main differences between these two policy types?

-There are a number of differences between the two types of insurance policy that provide financial protection in the form of income replacement benefit payable on a monthly basis.
-The following table details a number of those differences (you may wish to rate the features in some way to help you decide which policy type can meet your need):
+There are a number of differences between the two types of insurance policy.
+They provide financial protection in the form of income replacement benefit payable on a monthly basis – but there are differences.
+The following table details a number of those differences:

 Differences